 OmiseGO – Built using Ethereum, OmiseGO wishes to disrupt the art of cryptocurrency and digital payments by introducing a system that is, in their own words, “currency agnostic”.
 What it means is that when we trade between cryptocurrencies, say from BTC to LTC, we look for an exchange that deals in both and then use a fiat currency such as USD to complete the transaction.
 The transaction fee that gets charged during this process is astronomically high, and OmiseGO has introduced their “currency agnostic” system which has a single transaction fee for all currencies.

 In short, there are a lot of cryptocurrencies that are being bought and sold around the world and one should invest carefully.
-Flitx is a platform which always works for your satisfaction and developing customer intimacy like never before.
+Flitpay is a Bitcoin Exchange platform which always works for your satisfaction and developing customer intimacy like never before.